Accuracy Considerations for UWB Indoor Tracking in an Industrial Environment

 So, Why Is Accuracy Important?

 Position accuracy and its stability and system reliability are the keys to delivering applications like highly optimized material handling with visible asset traceability in manufacturing.
 Positioning accuracy within several meters is generally not adequate for material tracking across several zones of a plant.
 Zones represent stages of production and are mostly placed quite close to one another – for example, 0.5 m.
 Therefore, industrial-grade RTLS technology needs to be able to determine reliably that material is within the given zone even if the material has been placed on a boundary very close to the next zone.
-Furthermore, such technology must distinguish if forklifts are just passing around the zones or entering them for a reason.
+Furthermore, such technology must distinguish in forklift tracking scenarios if forklifts are just passing around the zones or entering them for a reason.

 It is not possible to have a reliable real-time inventory when information about where the material has been placed is missing or incorrect, and searching for items is even more complicated when its position is shifting around the factory.
 For many of the industrial use-cases, a positioning system with sub-meter accuracy is a technology opener.